National Statistics: yes

 The production and publication of each GDP release is managed by a highly skilled team with a strong emphasis on statistical, analytical and economic debate throughout the production process to publish the headline GDP estimate and components.

 It is important to emphasise that the national accounts are estimates of an underlying reality, based on statistical surveys, forecasts and models; they are not compiled through "accounting" in the common sense of the word.

-GDP estimates use 3 approaches, which are theoretically equal:
+GDP estimates use three approaches, which are theoretically equal:

-The output approach is based upon the following data sources which feed into the Index of Production (IoP), Index of Services (IoS), Output in the construction industry, Retail Sales Index (RSI) and, as a result, the output approach to GDP:
+The output approach is based upon the following data sources which feed into the Index of Production (IoP), Index of Services (IoS), Output in the construction industry and Retail Sales Index (RSI).
+As a result, the output approach to GDP is compiled from:

 - data from our surveys including the Monthly Business Survey (this information is gathered directly from businesses) and Construction Output Survey

 - short-run forecasts and models where data have not yet been collected or are not yet available